-‘One Piece’ Chapter 865: Sanji Fights To Stop Assassination Of His Family; Luffy Shows Broken Photo To Big Mom
+‘One Piece’ Chapter 865: Sanji Fights To Stop Assassination Of His Family, Luffy Shows Broken Photo To Big Mom

 Will Big Mom Scream?

-Capone Bege’s plan of assassinating Big Mom hinges in breaking the Mother Caramel picture and the unusual effect it is supposed to have on the Yonko.
+Capone Bege’s plan of assassinating Big Mom hinges on breaking the Mother Caramel picture and the unusual effect it is supposed to have on the Yonko.
 As told by Bege and Lola, it is the only known weakness that Big Mom has.
 In a previous incident where someone made the mistake of touching the photo, Big Mom let out a terrifying scream that knocked out those who were near her at that time.
-The best part is, it also made the Yonko vulnerable, her normally tough skin actually bled when she scraped her knees.
-It is this vulnerability that the team wants to replicate, if it happens in the coming One Piece 865 that is.
+The best part is that it also made the Yonko vulnerable, and her normally tough skin actually bled when she scraped her knees.
+It is this vulnerability that the team wants to replicate if it happens in the coming One Piece 865 that is.

 In the recent chapter, however, Big Mom did not scream yet despite the three-second lapse since Mother Caramel’s picture was broken.
-Of course, this opens a rather disturbing possibility that their plan could go awry, that the Yonko may not react as expected, as contained in a previous report by the Inquisitr.
+Of course, this opens a rather disturbing possibility that their plan could go awry and that the Yonko may not react as expected, as previously reported by the Inquisitr.
 But it seems that Bege is still confident that the plan will work in the coming One Piece Chapter 865.

-It was suggested that the reason why Big Mom did not yet react and screamed her hearts out is due to a little confusion – she just can’t decide which incident, between the broken Mother Caramel photo and the ruined wedding cake is more frustrating.
+It was suggested that the reason why Big Mom did not yet react and screamed her heart out is due to a little confusion — she just can’t decide which incident, between the broken Mother Caramel photo and the ruined wedding cake, is more frustrating.
 As such, Bege plans to remind Big Mom in One Piece Chapter 865 by instructing Luffy to show Big Mom the pieces of the broken picture and, hopefully, start the ball rolling.

 .@VIZMedia‘s cover for the 83rd One Piece volume.https://t.co/ICgdNffeqa pic.twitter.com/1lLPY0Kt1v